 If the u-joint rubber caps get damaged or wear out, allowing the grease to drain out of the u-joint, it will become unlubricated and dry causing the u-joint to fail prematurely.
 The rubber seal perishes due to old age and all the lubricating grease escapes.

-The excess movement that results from play inside the u-joint causes a loud clunking sound under acceleration.
+The excess movement that results from play inside the u-joint causes a loud knocking noise or a loud clunking sound when accelerating.

 One thing to keep in mind when it comes to transmission and engine mounts is that they don’t require a certain amount of miles before they can fail.
 They are perishable components and designed to last a very long time, however, they have been known to fail or tear, even at low mileage.